WHAT IS SDT

 Most of what gets called "file sharing" is not actually sharing.
 True sharing in a technological sense requires two or more parties on the same system at the exact same time.
 Over 95% of the time when that sharing requirement was in place, nothing actually needed to be shared, only picked up or dropped off.
 SDT removes the false-sharing requirement and replaces it with sending.

 That distinction matters because the whole stack of login-based secure-file products exists to solve a problem that was never the real problem.
 The recipient does not want to be in your system.
 They want the document.
-Asking consumers to log into portals is equivalent to asking them to drive to the post office to drop off a package.
 The friction is the failure mode.

 The architectural payoff is one-to-many access through SDT, versus traditional many-to-one access through gateways and portals.
 The sender publishes once.
 Every recipient picks up or drops off through the same stateless pipe.
 No new account, no provisioned identity, no portal session to keep alive.